Sergio-Flores-Torres/Neural-Bond/README.md

 So, because we cannot exchange the encryption keys securely, we are relying in public knowledge: We know the public address of the recipient, and the recipient will know the public address of the sender, and both, being Solana addresses, have a private key.
 So, what we do is use tweetnacl to encrypt/decrypt messages with both pairs, and use Phantom to sign the transaction.

+Note that, the ED keys use by Solana are unsuitable for encryption, so we're doing a hackery thing to convert them into Curve, with the ed2curve library

 **IMPORTANT**: For added safety, generate a new wallet to use with this app, since you'll have to copy your private key.
 It is not transmitted, just use locally to encrypt/decrypt.
 In a future version we'll add a more robust system to handle this issue.

 ## Caveats

-This app may or may not be secure; it's not fully tested, we're not cryptography experts.
-The goal here is to have discreet comms, not ultra-secure-quantum messages.
-So don't go around sending weird stuff that you'd be uncomfortable having exposed, cause a determined hacker will *probably* find a way to read it.
+This app may or may not be secure; most likely it is not, we're not cryptography experts.
+The goal here is to have discreet comms, safe from casual observers, not ultra-secure-quantum messages.
+So don't go around sending weird stuff that you'd be uncomfortable having exposed, cause a determined hacker will *probably* find a way to read it, mmmmmkay?

+## Other stuff

+TBH having a way to use your Solana keypair to move encryted data would be a useful feature to have solidly available on chain.
+Above my current paygrade, but later, who knows?

+## Stack

+Node 22
+React 18
+FE built AI assisted with Bolt
+twetnacl for encryption
+ed2curve for the conversion
+anchor 0.31.1

 ## Permitted uses